Isolated, no venv juggling:

 # 1. Initialise a project (the wizard prompts for a name, runs sign-in, scaffolds)

-aethis init
+aethis init my-rules

 No separate sign-in step. aethis init runs the browser OAuth flow for you the first time, then scaffolds.
 Alternatively, run aethis login explicitly first — same result.
 As of v0.6.0, any authoring command (aethis generate, aethis publish, …) also prompts you to sign in inline if no key is cached, so the order doesn’t matter.For CI / scripted use, set an AETHIS_API_KEY env var or pass --no-prompt (combined with a missing key, this fails fast instead of hanging on a browser prompt).